 Having a MarTech roadmap is great, but having the correct approach and room for adaptability is critical in order to future-proof your plan and the strategies within it.

-With so many MarTech tools available, your team must endeavor to simplify this process and not get overwhelmed with using multiple tools for the same function.
+- Simplify your MarTech stack: With so many MarTech tools available, your marketing team must endeavor to simplify this process and not get overwhelmed with using multiple tools for the same function.
 Instead, there should be cohesion between the tools you use so your employees are up to date on the latest methods and strategies and that they know how to deploy these tools successfully.

-There are approximately 8000 MarTech tools at your disposal, with many companies having around 91 in their multi-tier stacks.
+In the MarTech landscape, there are up to 10,000 solutions (up 24% from 2020) at your disposal, with 93% of marketers deploying up to 50 different marketing technologies in their organization, according to The State of Marketing Operations.
 This number will continue to grow to meet the demands and needs of companies in the market.

-Most recently, we’ve seen the explosion of the use of communication tools such as Zoom and Slack, allowing departments to communicate and collaborate on projects.
-This allows for the sharing of ideas and information on a more personal level outside of traditional CRM systems.
+During the COVID-19 pandemic, organizations were forced to invest in communication tools such as Zoom and Slack in order to continue communicating and collaborating on projects.
+This allowed for the sharing of ideas and information on a more personal level outside of traditional CRM systems.

 AI and chatbots have allowed customer queries to be answered in real-time, creating a better relationship with new and existing customers, and this is only a small segment of the potential for MarTech systems.